 Date Syntax Searching: Simple date searches and relative date searches

-Search terms in the Kenna platform are a valuable resource, but sometimes there are struggles with formatting the query properly and especially around date formatting.
+Search terms in the Cisco Vulnerability Management platform are a valuable resource, but sometimes there are struggles with formatting the query properly and especially around date formatting.
 The first thing to remember when searching based on dates is to clarify which date function you’d like to use.

 Searches can be performed on both Assets and Vulnerabilities.
 Some search parameters on the asset side include asset_created: & asset_last_seen:, and on the vulnerability side closed_at:, due_date:, fix_published:, vulnerability_found:, vulnerability_created:, vulnerability_last_seen:, and more.

 When using these search terms, a user can search using specific dates like this:

 vulnerability_found:2020-07-07 which would return all vulnerabilities found on July 7th, 2020.

 Important Note: For our international customers, one consideration is to ensure the format used within your query matches the format of the date stamps contained in the vulnerability data within your instance.

 Furthermore, one can use “<” or “>” to signify before or after a specific point in time like so:

 vulnerability_found:<2020-07-07 which will return all vulnerabilities found before July 7th, 2020, and the opposite search vulnerability_found:>2020-07-07 would return all vulnerabilities found after July 7th, 2020.